karthiktsaliki/Disaster_Pipeline/README.md

 ### Datasets

-Categories: This data set is actually the classification of different messages in 36 categories
-               * These are few categories -- related, request, offer, aid_related, medical_help, medical_products, search_and_rescue
+Categories: This data set is actually the classification of different messages in 36 categories.
+These are few categories -- related, request, offer, aid_related, medical_help, medical_products, search_and_rescue

-messages: This data set consists the 26216 textual messages.
-           * Genre column indicate which genre each message belong to
+Messages: This data set consists the 26216 textual messages.
+Genre column indicate which genre each message belong to

 ### Project Components
 There are three components you'll need to complete for this project.